Hendrix-CS/csci151/labs/maze-enums.md

 ## Step 3 - Avoiding Rooms

 We can add a restriction on the ability of the user to create mazes with large rooms.
-A room is defined as any four OPEN Cells that form a 2x2 square.
+A room is defined as any four OPEN `Cells` that form a 2x2 square.

 Uncomment code labeled for this step in

--   MazeTest
+-   `MazeTest`
--   PuzzleTest
+-   `PuzzleTest`

 ### Step 3.1 - Direction

 You will add the implementations for the `getClockwise`, `getCounterClockwise` and `getRotation` methods of the `Direction` enum.
-Use the standard compass rose to map each Direction to its clockwise and counterclockwise neighbor.
+Use the standard compass rose to map each `Direction` to its clockwise and counterclockwise neighbor.
 For the rotation, you should return the angle in degrees for each orientation, where SOUTH is at 0 degrees, WEST is 90, NORTH is 180, and EAST is -90.

 ### Step 3.2 - Direction Testing

-Verify that your Direction is working with the DirectionTest suite.
+Verify that your `Direction` is working with the `DirectionTest` suite.

 ### Step 3.3 - Maze Updates

-In the `Maze` class, implement the following method
+In the `Maze` class, implement the method `public boolean inRoom(Position p)`.
+This method will return `true` if the requested `Position` is part of a room, as defined above.

 ### Step 3.4 - Puzzle Updates

-You will need to update your `clear` method of the Puzzle.
-It should now be the case that the only Cells that can be cleared are those in the Maze that will not cause a room to be formed.
+You will need to update your `clear` method of the `Puzzle`.
+It should now be the case that the only `Cell`s that can be cleared are those in the `Maze` that will not cause a room to be formed.

 ### Step 3.5 - Testing